LedgeDash/unum-paper/exactly-once.md

 semantics for a _workflow_.
 While individual functions within a workflow may execute more than once, an orchestrator chooses which single result of these executions to use as input to downstream functions.
-At the end of the workflow, it uses exactly one final result.
+At the end of the workflow, it produces exactly one final result.

-Because centralized orchestrators are a centralized service that interpose on all communication between workflow stages and are solely responsible for moving a workflow state machine forward, providing _exactly-once_ workflow semantics is straightforward---though doing so in a fault-tolerant and scalable manner may
+Because orchestrators are a centralized service that interpose on all communication between workflow stages and are solely responsible for moving a workflow state machine forward, providing _exactly-once_ workflow semantics is straightforward---though doing so in a fault-tolerant and scalable manner may